ludwig/sleep.py/README.md

 This might be the case if you didn't sleep exactly 8 hours.

-You can specify intervals via the usual start, end, duration values.
+You can specify intervals via start, end, duration values.
 The script itself will check for consistency, and fill in reasonable defaults for the missing information.
 The end value defaults to 'now', and the duration value defaults to 8 hours.